qct/apollo-helm/README.md

 As designed by Apollo, there are environments(DEV, FAT, UAT, PRO) supported by default, each environment needs an `adminservice` & a `configservice`, configurations of all environments can be managed by one portal, therefore, there are configurations of `adminservice` & `configservice` in four environments.

-**Two environments(DEV & PRO) are enabled in this helm chart by default**, in case of you want to enable all four environments, set:
+**Four environments(DEV, FAT, UAT, PRO) are enabled in this helm chart by default**, in case of you want to disable some environments, for example, disable UAT environment, set:
 ```
-fatadminservice.enabled=true
-uatadminservice.enabled=true
-fatconfigservicemysql=true
-uatconfigservicemysql=true
+uatadminservice.enabled=false
+uatconfigservice.enabled=false
+uatconfigservicemysql=false
 ```

 | Parameter               | Description                           | Default                                                    |